-The All Wales Research Design and Conduct Service (RDCS) is a Health and Care Research Wales funded initiative operating through three trials units across Wales: Centre for Trials Research (Cardiff University); North Wales Organisation for Randomised Trials in Health (NWORTH, Bangor University); and Swansea Trials Unit (STU, Swansea University) with support from the Welsh Health Economics Support Service (WHESS) and Language Awareness Infrastructure Support (LLAIS, Bangor University).
+The All Wales Research Design and Conduct Service (RDCS) is a free service that helps develop high quality research in Wales.
+It is funded by Health and Care Research Wales and operates through three trials units across Wales with support from the Welsh Health Economics Support Service (WHESS) and Language Awareness Infrastructure Support (LLAIS).

 The Health Foundation (HF) has launched a new research programme which seeks to understand the impact of the COVID-19 pandemic in two distinct areas, prioritising funding for UK-focused projects that explore:

 · how health and social care service delivery has changed in light of COVID-19